 Along with Nebraska state first-time homebuyer programs, there are other programs available on a national level that could help you get into your first home sooner.
 These include Fannie Mae and Freddie Mac 3-percent conventional loans, and FHA, VA and USDA loans.
 Each have differing requirements, but some are less strict than others.
 For example, homebuyers with a low credit score or limited down payment savings might still qualify for an FHA loan.
 To learn what you might be eligible for, visit Bankrate’s guide to first-time homebuyer loans and programs.

 Before contacting mortgage lenders, consider starting with the Nebraska Investment Finance Authority (NIFA) to learn what programs might be a fit for your situation.
-If you’re interested in any, you can connect with a NIFA-approved lender to determine what you need to apply for a home loan.
+You can connect with a NIFA-approved lender to determine what you need to apply for a home loan.
 Whichever mortgage you ultimately choose, it’s smart to compare mortgage rates and loan offers to ensure you’re getting the lowest rate and best terms possible.

 - South Dakota first-time homebuyer programs